dougeby/IntuneDocs/intune/troubleshoot-device-enrollment-in-intune.md

 ## macOS issues

 ### macOS enrollment errors
-**Error message:** It looks like you're using a virtual machine.
+**Error message 1:** *It looks like you're using a virtual machine.
 Make sure you've fully configured your virtual machine, including serial number and hardware model.
-If this isn't a virtual machine, please contact support.
+If this isn't a virtual machine, please contact support.*

+**Error message 2:** *We’re having trouble getting your device managed.
+This problem could be caused if you're using a virtual machine, have a restricted serial number, or if this device is already assigned to someone else.
+Learn how to resolve these problems or contact your company support.*

 **Issue:** This message could be a result of any of the following reasons:
 * A macOS virtual machine (VM) isn't configured correctly